lalosam/EasyHadoop/README.md

 This script download and install haddop in a **Pseudo-Distributed** configuration following the Getting Started tutorial: http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html#Pseudo-Distributed_Operation.

-The only prerequisites is to have  valid Java installation (Preferred Oracle Java 1.7)
+The only prerequisites is to have a valid Java installation (Preferred Oracle Java 1.7)

 This imply to have a JAVA_HOME environment variable set.
 If you are using "alternatives" to manage your java versions you can use the follow line in your **.bashrc** file: